 Then there are the Botrytised wines, similar in style to the sweet wines of Sauternes or the Loire.
 Capable of great age, they have a refreshing acidity to balance their intense sweetness and a powerful array of honeyed dried fruit flavours imparted by Noble Rot.

 These world-class wines remain rare in the UK because the European Union currently considers them incompatible with EU standards.
 New Zealand requested derogation for sweet wines in 2000 and saw this restriction simply as a trade barrier.
-There is no resolution to the current impasse yet.
+Unfortunately, there is no resolution to the current impasse yet.
 (2019: this is no longer an issue, so check those sweet wines out!)

 Pinot Noir is New Zealand’s red wine success.
-While it is capricious and difficult to grow, it has now become the second most planted variety, with over 4,000 hectares projected by 2008.
+While it is capricious and difficult to grow, it has become the second most planted variety, with over 4,000 hectares projected by 2008.
 (2019: 3rd, with 5,588 ha) In particular, the cool climates of Martinborough and fashionable Central Otago have been found to be especially felicitous.
-Here Pinot Noir remains the winemakers’ Holy Grail, with Burgundy their touchstone.
+Here Pinot Noir remains the winemakers’ Holy Grail, with Burgundy as their touchstone.